InvalidSapien007/Cab-Booking-System/README.md

 username : sharad123
 password : 123sharad
 ```
-These credentials should be provided to get access inside the Employee panel.
 ### STEPS to Setup and Run the Project
 ```
 1. Open the terminal,and enter the path containing the project